nimuse2/statistics/README.md

 ## Feedback Response
 - Added Test for empty file
 - Added Test for Hebrew file
-- It tests 1 character in the document.
+- It only tests 1 character in the document.
 Perhaps a selection would be better - or whole thing - could be a mix of languages?
 - Added ESLint
 - Added Prettify
-- Look at assumptions as much as possible, even something as seemingly simple as the alphabet can be more complicated than you assume, but that needn't prevent you from finding a general solution
+- Used let and const instead of var because of hoisting implications
+- Used Object.assign() to copy state making it immutable
+- Removed Hard-coded assumptions
+- Automated tests still to do

 ## Test Requirements
 - Whitespace delimited word count